section-engineering-education/engineering-education/articles/simple-guide-to-usings-apis-part2/index.md

 You've worked with the Goodreads API to create a full-stack Node.js web app that will search the Goodreads database for a book query and return a list of relevant matches.
 If you haven't, read [part 1](link to part 1).

-That's a good start but what if you want to be able to add books to one of your users' shelves?
+That's a good start but what if you want to see books a user has already added?
 You'll need to find a way to authenticate users' Goodreads accounts with the Goodreads API so you can discover their user ID so the API knows which account made the request.

 [oAuth](link to a Section article discussing this) is the main authentication standard for APIs.
 We will be using oAuth 1 because that's the only version the Goodreads API supports but it's recommend to use oAuth 2 wherever possible.
 Similar to [Part 1](link to Part 1), `goodreads-api-node-wrapper` will make the process easier.